 You may see studies describe this as:

 Exercise at 80–85% of maximum heart rate.”
 That sounds technical.
-In real life, it simply means this:
+It simply means this:

 The Talk Test Translation